codimoc/secret-wallet/README.md

 And if the secret wallet travels with us, it is constantly at risk of being compromised or lost.
 And with it, all the secrets it contains.

-Keeping these secrets on an electronic wallet instead, on a PC, a tablet or a phone, it is as safe as the device these secrets are on.
-They can be encrypted on a hard drive, but the disk can fail, the phone can be stolen, the tablet forgotten on a plane...
+Keeping these secrets on an electronic wallet instead, on a PC, a tablet or a phone, is as safe as the device these secrets are stored on.
+Data can be encrypted on a hard drive, but the disk can fail, the phone can be stolen, the tablet forgotten on a plane...
 And so on.

 ## Motivations